 The strong correlation between total leaf area (or plant size or plant diameter) and total reproductive investment within most species, suggests that total reproductive investment is controlled by resource availability.
 Producing flowers, whether aborted or successful, represents the vast majority of plant energy investment (Table 1) and the number of flowers produced is strongly correlated with leaf area for all species.
 Although seedset is notably variable across individuals, limiting the correlation between flower production and seed production in our study, flower production is the reproductive trait with a significant selection gradient in the largest number of studies (Harder & Johnson 2009 and references therein), indicating its importance to plant fitness.
 Previous studies have also shown that resource availability controls flower production (Campbell & Halama 1993).
-Moreover, the correlation between reproductive investment (or bud count) and leaf area was strongest for two of the three species which produce a single flower (or inflorescence) bud at each leaf node on the previous year’s growth (Hakea teretifolia and Epacris microphylla).
+Moreover, the correlation between reproductive investment (or bud count) and leaf area was strongest for two of the three species that produce a single flower (or inflorescence) bud at each leaf node on the previous year’s growth (Hakea teretifolia and Epacris microphylla).
 The third species, Persoonia lanceolata showed a quite weak correlation between leaf area and bud production, possibly because its leaves are large, few in number, and long-lived.
 Two additional species that had quite strong correlations, Boronia ledifolia and Leucopogon esquamatus, produce flowers at each leaf node, but Boronia produces between 1-5 flowers per node and Leucopogon 1-2 flowers per node, weakening the correlation.

 For the six largest-seeded species and one-smaller seeded species, investment in seeds did not increase significantly with increasing leaf area, while there was a strong positive correlation for most smaller-seeded species.
 This is likely because large-seeded species show more individual variation in seed investment, simply because each seed represents a larger proportion of total seed investment.